Młynary: History

 The town was founded in the 14th century.
 A document from 1338 specifies the rules of judicial settlement of potential disputes between people of the town's three main ethnic groups: Poles, Old Prussians and Germans.

 In 1440, the town joined the anti-Teutonic Prussian Confederation, at the request of which King Casimir IV Jagiellon signed the act of incorporation of the region to the Kingdom of Poland in 1454, an event that sparked the Thirteen Years’ War (1454–1466).
 In 1455 the town was briefly captured by the Teutonic Knights and the town's mayor was drowned by them in retaliation.
 After the peace treaty signed in Toruń in 1466, the town became a part of Poland as a fief held by the Teutonic Knights.

 In 1628 the town was captured and occupied by the Swedes.
+From 1772, it formed part of the newly established province of East Prussia within the Kingdom of Prussia.
 In 1773, a year after the First Partition of Poland, the 52nd Fusilier Regiment of Prussia was located in the town.
 During the Napoleonic Wars, in 1807 French troops entered the town and stayed over a year.

-Between 1871 and 1945 the area was part of Germany (province of East Prussia).
-After World War II the region became again part of Poland by the Potsdam Agreement under territorial changes demanded by the Soviet Union.
+In November 1831, several Polish infantry units and honor guards of the November Uprising stopped near the town on the way to their internment places.
+From 1871 the town formed part of the German Empire.
+After World War II the region was claimed part of Poland and was preliminarily assigned to Poland by the Potsdam Agreement under territorial changes demanded by the Soviet Union.

 Historic Polish names of the town, other than Młynary, were also Młyny and Miluza.